WA state health officials: 5 people sick from E. coli outbreak linked to romaine lettuce

 Further details on the patients’ health status, as well as their gender and identities, are unknown.

-Health officials continue to investigate the source of the local patients’ sickness and urge people across the state to stay away from romaine lettuce unless they can confirm it was not grown in Yuma, Arizona — where national health experts say the outbreak began.
+Health officials continue to investigate the source of the local patients’ sickness and urge people across the state to stay away from romaine lettuce unless they can confirm it was not grown in Yuma, Arizona — where national health experts believe the outbreak began.

 While most E. coli bacteria are not harmful, some produce toxins that can cause severe illness.